 Pre-Implantation Genetic Diagnosis and Screening

 You are certainly a potential candidate for IVF if you or your partner is at increased risk of passing on an inheritable genetic disease.
 Often, couples are aware of a potential genetic problem and seek help before attempting to conceive.
-The IVF process can includepre-implantation genetic diagnosis (PGD) so abnormalities can be detected prior to placing an embryo in the uterus.
-For some patients, PGD is vastly preferable to other prenatal screening tests that are performed farther along in pregnancy.
+The IVF process can include PGT-M (PGD) so abnormalities can be detected prior to placing an embryo in the uterus.
+For some patients, PGT-M (PGD) is vastly preferable to other prenatal screening tests that are performed farther along in pregnancy.

 Confronting Infertility with Advanced Treatment

 IVF’s success rate means it can be an excellent option for you if you have tried other treatments without becoming pregnant.
 Most women and couples who have been unable to conceive, either naturally or with previous intervention, are possible IVF candidates at our clinic.
-We have successfully treated even the most challenging and complex cases.
+We have successfully treated even the most challenging and complex cases and offer a full range of services, including egg freezing.
 To schedule an appointment, contact the specialists at The Center for Fertility and Gynecology today.